Vietnam.vn - Nền tảng quảng bá Việt Nam

 Currently, the school has recorded 89 disadvantaged students who cannot afford health insurance cards.
 The value of each health insurance card is 680,400 VND, valid for 12 months of 2024.
 In the open letter, the school expressed its desire to receive support and sharing from benefactors and parents to help disadvantaged students.

 Sharing with Thanh Nien Newspaper reporter, Mr. Dinh Phu Cuong said that in previous years, the situation was not so difficult.
-However, this year, when implementing the collection of health insurance for students according to regulations, the school recorded many students with very difficult circumstances (some students have unemployed parents; some are orphans...).
+However, this year, when implementing the collection of student health insurance according to regulations, the school recorded many students with very difficult circumstances (some students have unemployed parents; some are orphans...).

 "Every year, the school receives many flowers and congratulatory cakes.
 Flowers and cakes are beautiful and delicious, but they must be thrown away after one day.
 Therefore, the school board met and agreed to convert these gifts into health insurance cards for students," said Mr. Cuong.